offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

  <div>
 <img src="/assets/MNIST_bothAlgorithms.gif" alt="" />
 <br>
-<b>Figure 5.</b> We trained a GAN with GDA and our algorithm on the 0-1 MNIST dataset.
-During the first 1000 iterations, GDA forgets how to generate $0$'s, while our algorithm learns how to
+<b>Figure 5.</b> We trained a GAN with GDA and our algorithm on the
-generate both $0$'s and $1$'s early on and does not stop generating either digit.
+0-1 MNIST dataset.
+During the first 1000 iterations, GDA (left) forgets how to generate $0$'s, while our algorithm (right) learns how to generate both $0$'s and $1$'s early on and does not stop generating either digit.
 </div>